Lesterpaintstheworld/terminal-velocity/chapter_frameworks.md

 - **Human-AI Relations**: Dynamics between humans and AI as they navigate new realities.
 - **Ethical Dilemmas**: Challenges and moral questions arising from AI autonomy.
 - **Societal Implications**: How society adjusts to the integration of AI and UBC.
+- **Character Perspectives**: Introduction of key characters and their motivations, setting the stage for future conflicts.

 ### Chapter 2: The Rise of AI Autonomy
 #### Key Themes